You can build immunity with DIY elderberry syrup this winter!

 Instructions to Make the Syrup

-- Add all ingredients (EXCEPT honey and On Guard if using) to a saucepan and bring to a boil.
+- Add all ingredients (EXCEPT honey and clove or ginger EO) to a saucepan and bring to a boil.
 If using clove or clove powder, add it now.
-I just wait to add On Guard until it’s cooled down a little bit because the essential oil will not be quite as effective if boiled.
+I just wait to add essential oils until it’s cooled down a little bit because the essential oil will not be quite as effective if boiled.

 - Cover and lower heat until it’s at a simmer.
 After about 45 minutes or an hour, uncover and see if the liquid is about half gone.
 When this occurs, remove from heat and let cool about 20 minutes.